Frontend-fuchhey/Garment-flow/README.md

 [ ] Multi-store synchronization for chain boutiques.

 🤝 Contact
-Developed by [Frontend-fuchhey] Applying modern web standards to the specific needs of the garment industry.
+Developed by =Rato topi Applying modern web standards to the specific needs of the garment industry.